“I would teach children Music…for the patterns in music and all the arts are the keys to learning. Plato

 - Learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-We follow the guidelines of the National Curriculum focusing on the seven interrelated dimensions of music to create fun, engaging lessons with opportunities for learners to continually develop their knowledge and skills.
+At Birch Hill we follow the guidelines of the National Curriculum focusing on the seven interrelated dimensions of music to create fun, engaging lessons with opportunities for learners to continually develop their knowledge and skills.
 Composition, improvisation and performance are woven into this framework throughout all year groups, creating a broad musical experience for all.

 Extra-Curricular and specialist teaching

 At Birch Hill we currently offer the following: